 It is likely that not all of these initiatives will deliver savings in line with forecasts.
 There is therefore risk associated with achieving the savings included in this plan.
 Furthermore, although we are currently managing the network in a sustainable manner, adequate funding is essential for the safe running of the railway while delivering improved performance with increased traffic levels.

-The planned savings in maintenance are expected to reduce costs by a further ten per cent by the end of CP5.
-Our maintenance expenditure forecasts are summarised below, together with the forecast headcount and the major areas of savings during CP5.
+Our maintenance expenditure forecasts are summarised, together with the forecast headcount and the major areas of savings during CP5.

 GB Maintenance